vonHartz/project_template/README.md

 ## Installation Via Cookiecutter and Manual Repository Creation

-More flexible approach that does not use github.
+More flexible approach that does not require github.

 1. Create remote repository
 1. In some python environment `pip install cookiecutter`.